rohan472000/rohan472000/CONTRIBUTING.md

 ### Issues

 If you find a bug, have a suggestion, or want to work on an issue, please check the project's issue tracker.
-If the issue doesn't exist yet, feel free to open a new one to discuss the problem or feature request.
+If the issue doesn't exist yet, feel free to  reach out through my mail.

 ## Community and Communication